alexweinfurter/data-science/_posts/2020-08-27-munich-airbnb-data-analysis.md

 ### Transformation of categorical variables
 The dataset contains several categorical variables like amenities or the neighbourhood that are transformed into dichotomous variables by using one-hot-encoding.

-Especially one-hot-encoding the amenities resulted in a large amount of features.
+Especially one-hot-encoding the amenities resulted in a large amount of features (146 features).
 Some amenities have been merged, e.g. "TV", "Cable TV" and "Smart TV" are considered as one feature "TV".
 Furthermore the total amount of amenities has been calculated.

-ANZAHL DER CATEGORICALs EINFÜGEN

 ### Text-based features
 Although reviews and descriptions of AirBnBs probably contain valuable information I haven't performed advanced natural language processing (NLP).
 I only created two text-based features: